Pucilowski/polexchange/README.md

 polexchange
 ===========

 Efforts to build an exchange platform.
 Asset pairs form markets, similar to Forex/ Stock exchanges.
-Exposes a web API to take orders and offer market snapshots.
-'Matchers' take orders and strike trades, each tasked with its own market.
+Exposes a web API to record orders and publish market snapshots.
+'Matchers' take open orders and strike trades, each tasked with its own market.
 RabbitMQ used for internal communication.

 Each market features an [Order book](https://en.wikipedia.org/wiki/Order_book_(trading)) to record buyer/seller interest of participants.
 An order specifies the market it pertains to, whether it is a buy or sell order, quantity and offered price.